-I’m Jake Bennett, the CTO of POP, a Seattle-based digital agency that does amazing work for a great list of clients.
-I’m lucky enough to work with a team of technologists, including some of the best software engineers, QA engineers, technical analysts and systems engineers in the business.
+I’m Jake Bennett, a Solution Principal at Slalom Consulting, a global consulting firm headquartered in Seattle.
+I’m lucky enough to work with an incredibly talented team of software engineers, data scientists, UX designers, marketing strategists and business architects.
 As a software engineer myself, with almost a decade of finance and operations experience, I tend to view technology with a highly pragmatic eye.
 I see the pace of technology advancement continuing to accelerate, and established companies struggling to adapt fast enough to remain competitive.
 So, although I’m fascinated by the release of new technologies, I’m equally interested in new management approaches that enable companies to operationalize change faster.
 The problem I’m constantly solving for is how to get from whitepaper to results as quickly as possible, given the realities faced by businesses today.

 What is Random Ant?

 Ant colonies are extraordinary organizations that display highly unified behavior in pursuit of defending and growing the colony.
 What makes ant colonies so interesting is that what appears to be a cohesive and centrally run organization, is in fact an emergent phenomenon.
 Rather than taking direct orders from the queen, in actuality, ants follow simple rules that generate patterns of behavior that appear to be centrally coordinated.
 In this respect, ant colonies are analogous to human organizations.

 One such rule that ants follow pertains to food collection.
 When an ant encounters a food source, it returns to the nest with some food, dropping scented pheromone along the way.
 Ants know that if they detect the pheromone, they can follow it to a food source.
 The more ants that detect the pheromone, the more ants that travel back and forth from the food source, the more pheromone gets dropped.
 This is how ants self-organize to distribute food.